 The world-famous island of Bunaken, off the north east tip of Sulawesi, is often quoted among the world's top 10 dive destinations and is a mecca for scuba divers of all levels.
 Here, strong currents bring nutrient-rich water from the ocean depths close to shore, creating one of the most beautiful coral environments in the world.
 Very few places in the world offer such biodiversity and that means there is something for everyone; it is the stuff of photographers' dreams.

 With 2 quite distinct world-class destinations sitting on its doorstep, North Sulawesi will keep most ardent scuba divers happy.
-The highlights all depend on what you are interested in.
-Bunaken offers schools of fish and healthy coral walls whereas the Lembeh Strait is the world's capital for muck diving par excellence and there is literally nowhere better for bizarre critters.
+You can explore the waters around this celebrated island from the comfort of one of our selected resorts.
+The highlights depend on what you're interested in.
+Bunaken offers schools of fish and healthy coral walls:

 The dive resorts are located along the mainland coastline (near the port town of Bitung) and the island of Lembeh on the opposite side of the strait.
 You can chose from a range of prices from small and simple, to more glamorous luxury where some of the accommodations can be quite large and feature facilities such as swimming pools.
 It is such a small area that the 50+ dive sites are likely to be no more than 10 minutes boat ride from your chosen place to stay.